Call for Abstract

 Clinical cardiology is a part of the remedial distinguishing strength of cardiology and is stressed over the examination and treatment of the rhythm of the heart.
 Electro physiologists work personally with various cardiologists and cardiovascular experts to help or guide treatment for heartbeat aggravations.
 Molecular Cardiology is the examination of a genetic heart issue and to decrease human disease through the fuse of basic science investigate and clinical cardiology.
 This asks about program furthermore consolidate the association between environmental segments, metabolic infirmity and less than ideal cardiovascular developing.
 These objectives are characterized by a translational methodology anticipated that would depict cardiovascular disease phenotypes through novel developments, genetically planned animal models and human examinations.

-• Gene Analysis in the Diseased Hearta
+• Gene Analysis in the Diseased Heart

 • Transgenic techniques in cardiac research